SAFETAG/SAFETAG/content/document_matter/risk_assessment.md

 Functionally, SAFETAG is a digital risk assessment framework.
 Risk assessment a systematic approach to identifying and assessing risks associated with hazards and human activities.
 SAFETAG focus' this approach on digital security risks.
 A SAFETAG audit will work to collect the following types of information in order to assess the risks an organization faces.

-### Risk

 Risk is the current assessment of the possibility of harmful events occurring.
-Risk is assessed by comparing the threats an actor faces with their vulnerabilities, and their capacity to respond to emergent threats.
-The SAFETAG evaluation revolves around collecting enough information to identify, and assess the various risks and an organization and its related actors face so that they can take action strategically.
+Risk is assessed by comparing the threats an actor faces with their vulnerabilities, and their capacity to respond to or mitigate emergent threats.

+The SAFETAG evaluation revolves around collecting enough information to identify and assess the various risks and an organization and its related actors face so that they can take action strategically.

 ![The Risk Equation](content/images/risk_equation.svg)